Nîn-Gonost: Ranged Combat

 To resolve damage, the damage on the "Range" portion of a miniature's character card is the character's ranged damage.
 The score on the Accuracy Die plus the ranged damage is the "Strike Power."
 If that number is greater than the target's resistance, the character is killed.
 If not, the target is undamaged.

 Advanced play

 In addition to the basic guidelines defined above, each character has additional statistics.
 They include manna, strength, con, dexterity, per, wil, ctr, wtg, and specific armor and weapon statistics.

 The Revised Rules

 In 2005, American game designer Paul DeStefano joined Adiken and created the wholly revamped Core Rules.
 These rules corrected numerous errors in the original game which were the result of both poor translations and poor playtesting.
 The new Core Rules streamlined play tremendously, removing the need for most record keeping, enhancing gameplay and revamping the magic system.

 Overall, the new rules created a far superior game which was nominated for an Origins award for best miniatures rules.
-Unfortunately, the company would not last long enough to release the many planned expansions.
+However, the company would not last long enough to release the many planned expansions.